Evaluating an Amazon Personalize solution version with metrics - Amazon Personalize

 5. In Solution versions, choose your solution version to view its details page.
 The metrics are listed on the Solution version metrics tab in the bottom pane.
 For definitions of metrics, see Metric definitions.

 Now that you have evaluated your solution version, you can create a campaign by deploying the solution version with the best metrics for your use case.
-For more information about deploying a solution, see Creating a campaign.
+For more information about deploying a solution, see Deploying an Amazon Personalize solution version with a campaign.

 Retrieving solution version metrics (Amazon CLI)